johndck/readmeGenerator/README.md

 ## Installation

-Install Node.js and then from the CLI run node index.js
+Via NODE.JS CLI

 ## Usage

-Runs in the CLI
+Follow the prompts through the application

 ## Contribution

-Because of the rules of the assignment, no collaborators
+This application is part of the EDX assessment, so no other person.

 ## Testing

-There are a set of test scripts to be provided
+There are a set of test scripts available

 ## Questions